This Level 2 course is suitable for students who don’t qualify for Level 3 (A Level equivalent) courses.

 - Information & Creative Technology

 It also combines well with the College’s two Level 2 Enrichment qualifications in Sport:

-This course can lead to futher study on a BTEC Level 3 course (such as the BTEC Level 3 Extended Certificate in Public Services), or lead to employment in the Public Services.
+This course can lead to further study on a BTEC Level 3 course – such as the BTEC Level 3 Extended Certificate in Public Services (Protective Services), or lead to employment in the Public Services sector.

 The course is a one year course equivalent to one GCSE.

 The course covers a wide range of topics including:

 - Unit 1: The Role and Work of the Public Services